Asymmetry of 2-step Transit Probabilities in 2-Coloured Regular Graphs

 \section{Abstract}

 Suppose that the vertices of a regular graph are coloured red and blue with an equal number of each (we call this a balanced colouring).
 Since the graph is undirected, the number of edges from a red vertex to a blue vertex is clearly the same as the number of edges from a blue vertex to a red vertex.
-However, if instead of edges we count walks of length $2$, then this symmetry disappears.
+However, if instead of edges we count walks of length $2$ which do not stay within their starting colour class, then this symmetry disappears.
 Our aim in this paper is to investigate how extreme this asymmetry can be.

 Our main question is: Given a $d$-regular graph, for which pairs $(x,y)\in[0,1]^2$ is there a balanced colouring for which the probability that a random walk starting from a red vertex stays within the red class for at least $2$ steps is $x$, and the corresponding probability for blue is $y$?